MurrellGroup/PORPIDpipeline/utilities/README.md

 the tool will read sequence records, search for the forward and reverse primers, and output a sequence record with the sequence trimmed upto but not including the primers.
-If the primer pair is not found the reverse complement sequence is searched and if still not found the sequence is discarded.
+If the primer pair is not found the reverse complement sequence is searched and if still not found the sequence is discarded and written to the discard files if provided on the command line.

-The tool reports every 10K sequences found and at the end produces a histogram displaying various sequence counts such as the one below.
+The tool reports every 10K sequences with matching primers and the tool produces a histogram displaying various sequence counts such as the one below.

 ![trimcounts](Pool1_Nanopore_trimmed_trimcounts.png)

-When you first run the tool, julia will use the Manifest and Porject files to install the required libraries locally.
+When you first run the tool, julia will use the `Manifest` and `Project` files in this `utilities` directory to install the required libraries locally.
 Thereafter run times should improve.

 This is still a work in progress